-The Victorian literature specialist John Sutherland, the Emeritus Lord Northcliffe Professor of Modern English Literature at University College London, told us that “it wasn’t just a golden age for British literature – it was more particularly a golden age for fiction,” when we spoke to him about the best Victorian novels.
+Victorian literature specialist John Sutherland, Emeritus Professor of Modern English Literature at University College London, told us that "the Victorian age wasn’t just a golden age for British literature – it was more particularly a golden age for fiction.”
+He spoke to us about the best Victorian novels.

 Charles Dickens features prominently in our Victorian literature section as does Wuthering Heights by Emily Brontë.
 Other highly recommended books from the Victorian era include Dracula and Jane Eyre.

 The Victorian era was a golden age for fiction, says Victorian literature specialist John Sutherland, Emeritus Lord Northcliffe Professor of Modern English Literature at University College London.
 He talks us through the some of the best novels written during the Victorian period, and what they reveal about the people who wrote them.

 Anthony Trollope compared being a writer to being a cobbler and wrote highly readable novels that nonetheless exposed all our human foibles.
 Bestselling children’s author and Trollope enthusiast Francesca Simon explains her fascination with Anthony Trollope and recommends some of her favourite books by the Victorian novelist.